EU Single Window Environment for Customs/CERTEX

 Further information

-If you have specific questions, you can contact any of the following emails with ‘Single Window/CERTEX’ included in the subject line:
+If you have specific questions on the implementation of the EU Single Window for Customs/CERTEX, you can email any of the following with ‘Single Window/CERTEX’ included in the subject line.

 Revenue: ecustoms@revenue.ie